 • Sweeten if needed.
 Depending on whether you use orange juice or coconut milk, you may want to add a bit of sweetener, especially if the berries or pineapple are on the tart side.

-Two strawberry pineapple smoothies in glasses with straws, garnished with coconut flakes and pineapple wedge
+Two creamy pineapple and strawberry smoothies in glasses with straws, garnished with coconut flakes and pineapple wedges.

 There are so many ways you can make this strawberry pineapple smoothie recipe your own:

 • Add a hint of vanilla.
-Use a vanilla flavoured plant milk instead of coconut milk or orange juice.
+Use a vanilla-flavoured plant milk or add a few drops of pure vanilla extract.

 • Fill it with superfoods.
-Chia seeds, ground flax, and hemp hearts are all healthy additions to this smoothie recipe.
+Chia seeds, ground flax, and hemp hearts are all great additions to this smoothie recipe.

 • Boost it with protein.
-Add a scoop of vegan Greek yogurt or your favourite plant-based protein powder.
-Silken tofu will add some protein too!
+Add a scoop of vegan yogurt or your favourite plant-based protein powder.
+Silken tofu will add some protein, too!

-• Veg it up.
-Throw in a handful of spinach to get some extra nutrients into your day, or try using kale a la my kale smoothie with strawberries.
+• Add veggies.
+Throw in a handful of spinach, or try using fresh or frozen kale for a version of my kale smoothie with strawberries.

-• Make it dessert worthy.
+• Add syrup.
 Take a cue from my Korean strawberry milk and swirl homemade strawberry syrup into the bottom of the smoothie.

-This strawberry pineapple smoothie can be stored in an airtight container in the refrigerator for up to a day, but note that it’s really best enjoyed right away.
+• Keep refrigerated.
+Smoothies are best enjoyed right away.
+However, this strawberry pineapple smoothie can be stored in an airtight container in the refrigerator for up to a day.
 As the smoothie sits in the fridge, it will get thinner.

-Yes, you can freeze strawberry pineapple smoothies!
-Place them in a jar (make sure you leave head space for expansion!), zip-top bag, or other airtight container and freeze them for up to 3 months.
-Let them thaw in the refrigerator overnight before serving.
+• Freeze it.
+Transfer the smoothie to a freezer-safe jar, zip-top bag, or other airtight container (make sure you leave room for expansion) and freeze for up to 3 months.
+Let the smoothie thaw in the refrigerator overnight before serving.

 More Vegan Smoothie Recipes